jaimegarza/jaimegarza.github.io/syntax/lexer.md

 ##### <a name="lexer-disambiguation">Disambiguation</a>

-Syntax will warn you when a Shift/Reduce conflicts exist in the grammar.
+Syntax will warn you when a Shift/Reduce conflict(s) exist in the grammar.
 Sometimes these are harmless, and thus can be ignored if you know how the parsing works by default.
 Some other times you can explicitly resolve these conflicts with token symbols for this purpose.

 A Shift/Reduce conflict happens when the parser does not know for sure if, when encountering a token, a new state needs to be reached, or if a rule has been recognized.
 A Reduce/Reduce conflict happens when a grammar is not context free.
 Pretty much two or more rules are recognized.
 Syntaxt will raise its hands in the air and say: "I don't know what I should do!" and then it will report an error.
 Special token definitions are present to disambiguate Shift/Reduce conflicts.
 Reduce/Reduce conflicts require a redesign of the rules.